jedcn/gogaruco-slides/README.md

 * To run locally and enable livereload, run: bundle exec middleman server
 * To build and deploy after making updates, run: middleman deploy

-This is a change Jim made just to push.